pedersen-fisheries-lab/sspm/paper.md

 1. The first pillar of the package's design is the concept of boundary data, the spatial polygons that sets the boundary of the spatial model.
 The boundary data is ingested into a `sspm_boundary` object with a call to `spm_as_boundary()`.
 2. The boundary data is then discretized into a `sspm_discrete_boundary` object with the `spm_discretize()` function, dividing the boundary area into discrete patches.
 3. The second pillar is the recognition of 3 types of data: **trawl**, **predictors**, and **catch** (i.e. harvest).
 The next step in the workflow is to ingest the data into `sspm_dataset` objects via a call to `spm_as_dataset()`.
 4. The first proper modelling step is to smooth the biomass and predictors data by combining a `sspm_dataset`, and a `sspm_discrete_boundary`.
-The user specifies a gam formula with custom (see \autoref{tab:formula} for more details).
+The user specifies a gam formula with custom smooth terms (see \autoref{tab:formula} for more details).
 The output is still a `sspm_dataset` object with a `smoothed_data` slot which contains the smoothed predictions for all patches.
 5. Then, catch is integrated into the biomass data by calling `spm_aggregate_catch` on the two `sspm_dataset` that contains catch and smoothed biomass.
 Productivity and (both log and non log) is calculated at this step.
 6. The next step consists in combining all relevant datasets for the modelling of productivity (i.e. the newly created productivity dataset and the predictor(s) dataset(s)) with a call to `sspm()`.
 Additionally, the user may apply lags to the variables with `spm_lag()` and determine the split between testing and training data with `spm_split()`.
 7. The second modelling step consists in modelling productivity per se.
 Once again, a gam formula with custom syntax is used (see \autoref{tab:formula} for more details).